Submission guidelines

 Once an article passes an initial desk assessment, it will be reviewed by at least two editors, who will make the final editorial decision.
 We aim to keep the process fast, considering both the authors’ capacity and our own.
 It might occasionally take us between 2-3 weeks to work on one round of revisions.
 Feedback can include suggestions related to the argument, structure, and tone of the article; more pointed comments related to the content; and revisions of the text in accordance with standard English usage.
 Even after revisions, it might still happen that editors and authors decide not to go ahead with publishing an article.

-Copyleft policy
+Republication policy

 Red Threads is copy-left.
 Our articles can be copied, translated, and republished as long as the author and Red Threads are credited and a link is provided to the original publication.